Canadian Real Estate Association

-The Canadian Real Estate Association (CREA; L'Association Canadienne de l'Immeuble, ACI) is a trade association that represents real estate brokers, agents, and salespeople in Canada.

-CREA's membership includes over 130,000 individuals, working through 90 real estate boards and associations across Canada.
-CREA is governed by an elected board of directors, which has representation from each region of Canada and features director-at-large positions.
-The board currently comprises 16 seats.
+The Canadian Real Estate Association (CREA; L'Association canadienne de l'immobilier, ACI) is a trade association that represents real estate brokers, agents, and salespeople in Canada.
+CREA's membership includes over 160,000 individuals, working through 61 real estate boards and associations across Canada.

 History

+CREA was formed in April 1943.

+The association is governed by an elected board of directors, which has representation from each region of Canada and features director-at-large positions.
+The board of CREA currently comprises 16 seats.

-The CREA was formed in April 1943.
-In 2024, the Canadian Competition Bureau launched an investigation into the CREA over the association's buyer's commission policies.
+In 2024, the Canadian Competition Bureau launched an investigation into CREA over the association's buyer's commission policies.